Selecting Audio

 Once you have a selection, hold Shift while pressing Up or Down arrow to extend or contract the selection up or down tracks.

-• Select > Region > Track Start to Cursor (or shortcut Shift + J) creates a selection region in the selected tracks from the start of the leftmost audio track to the cursor point.
-The start of an audio track (the point where its blue waveform begins) does not have to be time zero.
+- Shift + J) creates a selection region in the selected tracks from the start of the leftmost audio track to the cursor point.
+The start of an audio track (the point where its blue waveform begins) does not have to be time zero. (or shortcut

-• Select > Region > Cursor to Track End (or shortcut Shift + K) creates a selection region in the selected tracks from the cursor point to the end of the rightmost audio track.
+- Shift + K) creates a selection region in the selected tracks from the cursor point to the end of the rightmost audio track. (or shortcut

 Creating selections at an exact time